intel-iot-devkit/computer-vision-inference-tutorials/1-object-detection-ssd/README.md

 1. Go to https://software.seek.intel.com/computer-vision-software
 2. Register, then wait for a confirmation email.
 It can take *__several__* hours to get the email.
 So go take a break and come back once you're received the email.

-If you've already registered for the Intel® CV SDK before, you should get access to download almost immediately.
+If you've already registered for the Intel® Computer Vision SDK Beta R3 before, you should get access to download almost immediately.

 ![](images/email-confirmation.jpg)